 A number of larger projects will be started if funds can be raised.
 One on A New Economics by the Year 2000 and another on religions and economics have already been nearly funded.
-Some of the others proposed nearly runged, some or the others proposed are on international trade and the implications of delinking from it as a self-reliant economy, the potential role of the 4Rs (repair, reconditioning, reuse and recycling) in the UK economy, how to use New Economics In public enquiries, resource taxation, the European Green Parties' economic policies and nationalised industries.
+Some of the others proposed neary runded.
+Some or the others proposed are on international trade and the implications of delinking from it as a self-reliant economy, the potential role of the 4Rs (repair, reconditioning, reuse and recycling) in the UK economy, how to use New Economics in public enquiries, resource taxation, the European Green Parties' economic policies and nationalised industries.

-OPPORTUNITIES

-1. There are many who find conventional economics morally unsatisfactory or difficult objectionable,
+- 1. There are many who find conventional economics morally unsatisfactory or difficult objectionable, - 2.
 Changing climate suggests the time is ripe.
-This shows up in:

--the religious world, e.g. inter-faith dialogue -the Third World eg. appropriate technology

--politics, e.g. many greens want more than environmentalism

--the obvious destructive effect of economic activity on the planet leading to a growing environmentalist lobby

--growth of ethical investor and consumer movementa

--concept of local economic planning taking off

--lack of viable alternative to Tory economic policy so opposition parties are looking for new Ideas theory 3.
-Few organisations active in individual fields of the new economic theory are concerned to educate the general public economics that requires publicising and publication
+This shows up in: - -the religious world, e.g. inter-faith dialogue the Third World eg. appropriate technology -politics, e.g. many greens want more than environmentalism - the obvious destructive effect of economic activity on the planet leading to a growing environmentalist lobby - -growth of ethical investor and consumer movements - -concept of local economic planning taking - -lack of viable alternative to Tory economic policy so opposition parties are looking for new ideas - -the disarray in mainstream economic - theory 3.
+Few organisations active in individual fields of the new economic theory are concerned to educate the general public - economics that requires publicising and publication - 5.
+International links could lead to worldwide network

--the disarray in mainstream economic

-5. International links could lead to worldwide network